QED1224/Toontown-Resources/Guide.md

 |------|:--:|:--:|:--:|:--:|:--:|:--:|:---:|
 | Lure | 60 | 60 | 70 | 70 | 80 | 80 | 100 |

-For all non-Lure gags, `propAcc` is simply the above pre-defined `AvPropAccuracy` value.
+For all non-Lure gags, `propAcc` was simply the above pre-defined `AvPropAccuracy` value.

-For Lure gags, `propAcc` is initially assigned its `AvPropAccuracy` value, then if the toon has Lure trees planted at a level greater than or equal to the gag level they're using **or** there's an active Lure interactive prop, `propAcc` is re-assigned a value from `AvLureBonusAccuracy`.
+For Lure gags, `propAcc` was initially assigned its `AvPropAccuracy` value, then if the toon had Lure trees planted at a level greater than or equal to the gag level they're using **or** there was an active Lure interactive prop, `propAcc` was re-assigned a value from `AvLureBonusAccuracy`.

 #### `trackExp` <a name="trackExp"></a>

-`trackExp` is calculated according to the following:
+`trackExp` was calculated according to the following:

 ```
  trackExp = [highest gag level in track - 1] * 10
 ```

-If the track is Toon-up, the above result is halved.
+If the track was Toon-up, the above result was halved.

-This is repeated for every gag within a particular track.
-So, if multiple toons use the *same gag track* on the *same cog*, the highest `trackExp` is used in the `atkAcc` calculations for all of them.
-The latter requirement is particularly important: In order for weaker gags to inherit an increased `trackExp`, the target(s) of the weaker and stronger gags *must* be the same.
+This was repeated for every gag within a particular track.
+So, if multiple toons used the *same gag track* on the *same cog*, the highest `trackExp` was used in the `atkAcc` calculations for all of them.
+The latter requirement is particularly important: In order for weaker gags to inherit an increased `trackExp`, the target(s) of the weaker and stronger gags had to be the same.

 #### `tgtDef`

-In Toon-up calculations, `tgtDef` is always 0.
-For the other tracks, it's assigned the defense value of the strongest cog among the attack's `targetList`.
-In other words, multi-cog attacks will always face the strongest `tgtDef` available since every active cog is in their `targetList`.
-For single-cog attacks it's based on the specific cog the attack has targeted.
+In Toon-up calculations, `tgtDef` was always 0.
+For the other tracks, it was assigned the defense value of the strongest cog among the attack's `targetList`.
+In other words, multi-cog attacks always faced the strongest `tgtDef` available since every active cog was in their `targetList`.
+For single-cog attacks it was based on the specific cog the attack had targeted.

 Here's a summary of all possible defense values: